-Earnings season—pageant time for the companies that you’re not only familiar with, but whose products you possibly consume daily.
-It’s a bustling time for potential market-moving news and a good time to get familiar with streamlined trading tools, including Order Entry on the thinkorswim® platform (figure 1).
+Earnings season: It’s pageant time for the companies that you’re familiar with, and whose products you possibly consume daily.
+It’s a bustling time for potential market-moving news and a good time to get familiar with streamlined trading tools, including Order Entry on the thinkorswim® platform.

-Here, we’re revealing the platform features that allow traders to put on multi-leg option trades in a few steps.
-But first, let’s cover why multi-leg trades, or spreads, might make sense for some qualified option traders in their approach to earnings season.
+Figure 1 (below) shows some of the platform features that allow traders to put on option spreads and other multi-leg option trades in a few steps.
+But first, let’s cover why multi-leg trades, or option spreads, might make sense for some qualified option traders in their approach to earnings season.

-For shareholders, earnings season is an opportunity to see if the company’s management has been a good shepherd of your investment.
+For shareholders, earnings season is an opportunity to see if a company’s management has been a good steward of your investment.
 For others, earnings, revenue, and forward-looking guidance could provide potential inspiration for a new position.
-Regardless of the reason behind your active interest, you may find yourself thinking: “If I had the money, I would (buy/short) shares of Company XYZ.”
+Regardless of the reason behind your active interest, you may find yourself thinking: “If I had the money, I would (buy/short) shares of company XYZ.”
 Is there a way to speculate on the post-earnings move without the upfront capital that a straight stock trade might require?
-If the company’s stock is publicly traded and has options, the answer is yes.
+If the company’s stock is publicly traded and has options, the answer is yes for options-approved traders.

 But who says you have to be the buyer in this little scenario?
 Perhaps there can be some benefit to selling the high-priced options?
 Ask yourself: if calls gain value as a stock moves higher, is there something else that loses value?
-Everything else equal, put options (the right but not the obligation to sell the underlying stock at a future, set price) lose value as the underlying instrument moves higher.
+Everything else being equal, a put option (the right but not the obligation to sell the underlying stock at a future, set price) loses value as the underlying instrument moves higher.
 It would follow that selling puts on a company could be a useful tool in playing an upside hunch following earnings.

 So, we’ve already talked about how expensive purchasing shares outright can be.
-Someone might rightfully point out that selling puts can also come with a high buying power requirement.
-For some accounts, the buying power needed to sell a put can be equally as prohibitive as purchasing shares.
+Someone may rightly point out that selling puts can also come with a “high buying power requirement," meaning, for some accounts, the buying power needed to sell a put can be equally as prohibitive as purchasing shares.
 One alternative might be to buy a put at a lower strike price than the one you’re thinking about selling.
 Doing so can help you define your risk.
-Selling a naked put—you don’t own the underlying shares—gives you risk all the way down to zero and thus a high buying power requirement.
-However, selling a put spread—a strategy that involves buying and selling equal numbers of put contracts simultaneously—can come with a significantly lower buying power requirement.
+Selling a naked put—meaning that you don’t own the underlying shares—gives you risk all the way down to zero, and thus a high buying power requirement.
+However, selling a put option spread—a strategy that involves buying and selling equal numbers of put contracts simultaneously—can come with a significantly lower buying power requirement.
 You’re still taking a speculative position on the underlying company of your choice, but not betting the farm.
 Keep in mind that spread strategies can also entail substantial transaction costs, including multiple commissions, which may impact any potential return.

-By selling a put spread that’s out of the money, a trader is already taking advantage of earnings-driven elevated option prices and defining risk.
-The added benefit is that you also give yourself a cushion to be wrong.
-Let’s go back to our example, if the underlying is trading at $100, you might sell the 95 put.
-To define your risk, you can buy a lower price put (let’s say you buy the 90 put).
-You are now short a 95/90 put spread.
-This has many different names: a bull put spread, a put credit spread, short put vertical, etc.
+By selling a put spread that’s out of the money, this strategy is already taking advantage of earnings-driven elevated option prices and defined risk.
+The added benefit is that it also provides a cushion to be wrong.
+Let’s go back to our example.
+If the underlying is trading at $100, you might sell the 95-strike put.
+To define your risk, you can buy a lower-price put (let’s say you buy the 90-strike put).
+You’re now short a 95/90 put spread.
+This has many different names: a bull put spread, a put credit spread, or a short put vertical spread.

-Benefit of a spread in this case?
-Even if you’re wrong about the direction for the earnings-driven stock and shares move lower, you’re not necessarily going to have a losing trade.
+The benefit of a spread in this case?
+Even if you’re wrong about the direction for the earnings-driven stock, and shares move lower, you’re not necessarily going to have a losing trade.
 If the underlying sells off to $95.01, and remains at or above this price level at expiration, you’ll still have a potentially profitable trade.
-The puts will be worth zero at expiration.
-You were wrong directionally and still made money!
+Both of the puts would be worth zero at expiration.
+In this example, you were wrong directionally, but still made money.

 Market volatility, volume, and system availability may delay account access and trade executions.